CreatorsInTheLoop/.github/profile/README.md

 "Creativity with a technical twist"

-We make card games and write short interactive stories for the web.
+We are a small games studio based in London.